HumanCellAtlas/dcp-community/rfcs/text/0000-alternative-planning.md

 Roadmaps and planning are the crankshaft of the DCP.
 If we don't create a crankshaft suitable for the engine of development then the DCP will run inefficiently or not at all.
-I'm concerned that the proposed process for creating these roadmaps and plans, as described in the Roadmaps and Planning RFC and as an evolution of the current process, does not fit DCP organizational and development realities.
+I'm concerned that the proposed process for creating these roadmaps and plans, as described in the Roadmaps and Planning RFC and as an evolution of the current process, will not fit DCP organizational and development realities.

-This RFC describes the problems and promotes alternative solutions, as a response to being asked to write these up.
-It's nowhere near as comprehensive, well-written or referenced as I would like - unfortunately I've had many other priorities to attend to.
-Nonetheless, I hope it can help spur constructive discussion on these topics.
-It is the author's personal point of view as a technical lead and someone with long experience in highly distributed open-source projects that require co-operation between peer organizations and individuals.
+This RFC tries to concisely describe those problems and propose alternative solutions.
+It comes as a result of being asked to write these alternatives up.
+Due to time constraints it's nowhere near as comprehensive, well-written or referenced as I would like.
+Nonetheless, I hope it can help spur constructive discussion.

+This RFC is the author's own point of view as a technical lead and someone with long experience in highly distributed open-source projects that require co-operation between peer organizations and individuals.

 ## Detailed Design

-From my understanding, the roadmaps and planning RFC details a 70 day process where scientists, project leads, product owners, user experience experts and technical leads create a roadmap consisting of themes, each theme having one of more objectives.
+From my understanding, the roadmaps and planning RFC describes a 70 day process where scientists, project leads, product owners, user experience experts and technical leads create a roadmap consisting of themes, each theme having one of more objectives.
 These objectives are further described by user stories.
 Each objective is represented in the DCP Zenhub board as an epic with user stories represented by an item attached to the epic.
 Further items can be created as spikes to spend time clarifying the user stories and/or performing design work prior to implementation.
 Each item is assigned a milestone where there are 3 milestones of equal length in a quarter.

 In my experience of the existing planning process almost all spikes are cross-component issues.
-DCP culture practically mandates that these require an RFC.
+DCP culture pretty much mandates that these require an RFC.
 An RFC takes a minimum of 3 weeks from inception to approval, though realistically RFCs of any complexity require considerably more time to understand the problem and align with other planned and existing technical work.

-Again in my real-world experience on the DCP thus far, if an RFC is required this means that it will take a minimum of 2 milestones (8 weeks) before it can be considered complete.
+From my experience so far, if an RFC is required this means that it will take a minimum of 2 milestones (8 weeks) before it can be considered complete.
 A T-shirt estimate is only possible once the RFC is approved and there is a strong chance that estimate will be more than the remainder of the quarter (4 weeks).
 Which means it takes an entire quarter to plan work and you can only start it in the next quarter at the earliest.
-Even then, the roadmap process for that next quarter will have started long before so in the worst case it could be *up to 9 months between planning and implementation*.
+Even then, the roadmap process for that next quarter will have started long before so I fear that in the very worst case it could be *up to 9 months between planning and implementation*.
-In other words, we have a waterfall of roadmapping, planning and implementation with an extremely long cycle time.
+In other words, we will have a waterfall of roadmapping, planning and implementation with an extremely long cycle time.

 ![](../images/0000-process-cartoon.png)